AABK6/citizen-budget-lab/docs/CACHING.md

 - ODS dataset ids vary by vintage.
 Keep a small map of `year → dataset id/fields` in deploy configs and pass via CLI flags.
 - For larger warmers (DECP procurement), scope by year/region and aggregate server-side to keep outputs compact.
 - Always record vintage and query parameters in filenames and/or sidecar JSON to ensure reproducibility.

-- Social/OG images: cache rendered share‑card HTML/SVG→PNG outputs for popular scenarios by `scenarioId` (e.g., in a CDN or a small disk cache) to avoid cold starts on previews and social crawlers.
-Invalidate on method/version changes.
+Share card cache

+- Purpose: accelerate OG/social previews and embeds for popular scenarios.
+- Strategy: cache rendered Share Card images (SVG/PNG) keyed by `scenarioId` and method/policy versions.
+- Invalidation: on any of (i) methods/version bump, (ii) `policy_catalog.version` change, or (iii) scenario mutation.
+Keep a small TTL for long‑tail scenarios.